peteroupc/peteroupc.github.io/colorgen.md

 <small><sup id=Note3>(3)</sup> It's not accurate to speak of "red light", "green light", "blue light", "white light", and so on.</small>

 <small><sup id=Note4>(4)</sup> Color perception is influenced by the three things that make color possible:
-- _Light_.
-For example, natural daylight and sunlight change how they render colors depending on time of day and year, place, and weather.
+- _Light._ For example, natural daylight and sunlight change how they render colors depending on time of day and year, place, and weather.
-- _Objects._ A material's surface properties such as gloss, transparency, roughness, and more influence color perception in different ways.
+- _Objects._ A material's surface properties such as gloss, transparency, haze, and more affect color perception.
 - _Observers._ Different observers "see" colors differently due to aging, culture, defective color vision, personal experience, kind of observer (human, camera, lens, animal, etc.), and more.
 B. MacEvoy documents the [wide observer variation](http://www.handprint.com/HP/WCL/color2.html#individualdiffs) even among people with normal color vision.</small>

 <small><sup id=Note5>(5)</sup> Standing for long, medium, and short wavelength, respectively.
 It's not quite accurate to speak of "red", "green", and "blue" cones, respectively.</small>